covid19india/api/README.md

 - Use raw data files only if you need to analyze the demographics or notes related at a patient level
 - Always try to use the aggregated numbers above as they have been treated for discrepancies

-#### How to

-If you prefer working on a Google Sheet instead of downloading the files and would like the data to reflect the latest version - below is an example to live fetch this CSV to a spreadsheet.
-> :rocket: Quick example : Apply the formula `=IMPORTDATA("https://api.covid19india.org/csv/latest/state_wise.csv")` in A1 cell of a Google Sheets to get the state data for analysis :)

 #### Contributing

 - If you notice issues, have questions or want to suggest enhancements, please raise an issue in the repo.